 Some particularly beautiful comic book covers are “painted” covers (i.e. the cover artwork is from an actual painting).
 If you are drawn to one particular painted cover, chances are that cover artist has done others too.

 Among my favorites: Charles Vess was responsible for some beautiful Spider-Man covers in the 80’s; Joe Jusko’s “Marvel Masterpieces” in the 90’s; Paolo Rivera covers in the 2000’s.

 Order ten regular copies, get one limited edition variant!
-Comic shops order from publishers on a committed non-returnable basis (regular sales of these “direct edition” comics would begin in 1979), and sometimes to try and boost sales, publishers will offer special incentives.
+Comic shops order from publishers on a committed non-returnable basis (regular sales of Marvel “direct edition” comics to comic shops would begin in 1979; also see Whitman multi-pack comics from 1977-1979), and sometimes to try and boost sales, publishers will offer special incentives.

 A common type of incentive involves producing alternate covers, sometimes with those alternate covers featuring other artists (some of the covers shown in the prior section were such alternates).
 These alternate or “variant” covers then have a known rarity ratio versus the larger direct edition print run.
 For example if the offer was a 1:10 incentive, then for every 10 “regular” copies of that issue, there can exist a maximum of one retailer incentive copy.